ShrRa/interpython-1day-testing/_episodes/33-resource-and-time-profiling.md

 > >
 > > ![Snakeviz output for the lcanalyzer.calc_stat_ndarrs() function](../fig/33_snakeviz_calcstat_2.png){: .image-with-shadow}
 > >
 > > The new version of the function works almost 6 times faster, however, for this we had to change the format of the output.
+We could have left it as it was,
+> > but then the execution time gain would be smaller.
+With the current changes to the function,
-> > Meaning, we have to rewrite the higher levels of the code and our tests, and, perhaps, rethink in general the data architecture of our
+> > we have to rewrite the higher levels of the code and our tests, and, perhaps, rethink in general the data architecture of our
 > > software.
 > >
 > {: .solution}
 >